 Outlining these different elements will allow the agency to see what you are expecting from them, giving them the opportunity to exceed these expectations where possible.

-If you website needs to be written in a specific coding language (i.e PHP, .Net. etc) let the agency know, it may be the case that this is better advised by the agency if you’re not sure.
+Make sure you have some details on your domain and your hosting packages if you have ones already existing, otherwise have a chat to the agency about your requirements.
+If your website needs to be written in a specific coding language (i.e PHP, .Net. etc) let the agency know.
+It may be the case that this is better advised by the agency if you’re not sure.

 1. Be clear on what you are looking for

-being clear on the objectives for your new website will help agencies to respond appropriately.
+Being clear on the objectives for your new website will help agencies to respond appropriately.
 The clearer the brief, the easier it is for the agency to respond.

 2. Be clear on what you don’t want

-being clear on what you don’t want will help you stick to what you believe is right for your business.
+Being clear on what you don’t want will help you stick to what you believe is right for your business.
 Always be willing to listen to your chosen agencies ideas and reasons behind their suggestions, as they might say something that will work for you.

 3. Do your research

-take a look at what your competitors are doing, and at websites you like the look of.
+Take a look at what your competitors are doing and at websites you like the look of.
 Letting your chosen agency know what you like and dislike about these will allow them to make the best recommendations for your business and brand.